-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 Andrei Stadnik -- Morgan Stanley -- Analyst

 Good morning.
 I just wanted to ask a couple of questions.
 Firstly, just following up on the flows and intermediary flows going in April.
-Can you describe a little bit what's changed the are some geographies doing better than others?
+Can you describe a little bit what's changed?
+Are some geographies doing better than others?
 And is it better gross sales?
 Is it lower gross redemptions?
 What's changed in April?

 Roger Thompson -- Chief Financial Officer